Scutari vilayet: History

 The Scutari Vilayet was established in 1867.
 The Sanjak of Scutari was established when Ottoman Empire acquired Shkodra after the Siege of Shkodra in 1478–79.
-A big part of Principality of Zeta was added to territory of Sanjak of Scutari in 1499.
-In 1514 this territory was separated from the Sanjak of Scutari and established as separate Sanjak of Montenegro, under the rule of Skenderbeg Crnojević.
+A big part of the Principality of Zeta was added to the territory of the Sanjak of Scutari in 1499.
+In 1514 this territory was separated from the Sanjak of Scutari and established as a separate Sanjak of Montenegro, under the rule of Skenderbeg Crnojević.
 When he died in 1528, the Sanjak of Montenegro was merged into the Sanjak of Scutari, as a unique administrative unit and with a certain degree of autonomy.

 In 1867, the Sanjak of Scutari merged with the Sanjak of Skopje and became the Scutari Vilayet.
-Its sanjaks were Sanjak of Scutari, Prizren, and Sanjak of Dibra.
+Its sanjaks were the Sanjak of Scutari, Prizren, and Sanjak of Dibra.
 In 1877, Prizren passed to the Kosovo Vilayet and Dibra passed to the Monastir Vilayet, while Durrës (Dıraç) township became the Sanjak of Durrës.
 After the Russo-Turkish War (1877–1878) Bar, Podgorica, İşpozi and Zabyak townships were ceded to Montenegro in 1878.
-Also Ülgün one was ceded to Montenegro in 1881.
+Also Ülgün was ceded to Montenegro in 1881.

 In the late Ottoman period, unlike in other areas of the empire, Albanian Catholics in Scutari vilayet had access to emerging Albanian language schooling, subsidized by Austria-Hungary.
 Local Catholic clergy were also involved in developing mostly religious Albanian literature, aimed at preserving and strengthening the Roman Catholic faith in the region.
 Due partly to the location of being near the border with Montenegro the state exempted the townspeople of Scutari from regular military service and unlike other urban dwellers within the empire they paid fewer taxes.

 Ottoman control mainly existed in the few urban centres and valleys of the vilayet and was minimal and almost non-existent in the mountains, where Malisors (Albanian highlanders) lived an autonomous existence according to kanun (tribal law) of Lek Dukagjini.
 Disputes would be solved through tribal law within the framework of vendetta or gjakmarrja (blood feuding) and the activity was widespread among the Malisors, while Ottoman officials strongly disproved of the practice.
 Nineteen percent of male deaths in Scutari vilayet were caused by murders due to vendetta and blood feuding during the late Ottoman period.
 Malisors viewed Ottoman officials as a threat to their tribal way of living and left it to their bayraktars (chieftains) to deal with the Ottoman political system.